A Monte Carlo simulation of ion transport at finite temperatures: Introduction

 \section{Introduction}

-Non equilibrium plasmas are used in a broad range of applications ranging from plasma etching \cite{F86,GJV92,TPKNM94,NS99,A99,MP06,LL05}, plasma displays \cite{ND97,PBP98,USSWH00,HKK00}, to biomedical applications \cite{SS05,ZPGGP04} and nanotechnologies \cite{KWM04,SKC04,PRMPRJ05,PKL07}.
-Recently, microdischarges have become a popular target for studies and development of new applications \cite{SS99,MBS02,IT02,WOPGE02} of non-equilibrium plasmas.
-Development of devices based on non-equilibrium plasmas is quite expensive and cannot be based on empirical methods so predictive accurate models had to be developed \cite{KCGHB96,MHYM00,MP06}.
+Non-equilibrium plasmas are used in a broad range of applications that include plasma etching \cite{MP06,LL05}, biomedical applications \cite{SS05,ZPGGP04}, nanotechnologies \cite{KWM04,PKL07} and microdischarges \cite{SS99}.
+Development of devices based on non-equilibrium plasmas is quite expensive and cannot be based on empirical methods, therefore predictive accurate models had to be developed \cite{KCGHB96,MP06}.

-Ion transport coefficients are used in both fluid and hybrid models of plasmas \cite{MP06,RWP05,NSPM94,B87,BP91,D98,SGJ90,VSHK93,D00,D01,BGG99} relevant for the applications mentioned above.
-Indirectly transport coefficients are used to verify the completeness and the absolute magnitude of the cross sections in the sets \cite{RWP05,MP06} that are to be used in Monte Carlo and Particle in Cell (PIC) models of plasmas \cite{K83,PBJD95}.
+Ion transport coefficients are used as input parameters in both fluid and hybrid models of plasmas \cite{MP06,RWP05,BP91,SGJ90,VSHK93,D01} relevant for the applications mentioned above.
+Indirectly, transport coefficients can be used to verify the completeness and the absolute magnitude of the cross sections in the sets \cite{RWP05,MP06} that are to be used in Monte Carlo (MC) and particle in cell models of plasmas \cite{K83,PBJD95}.
 There is a critical shortage of data for most ions in most gases that are interesting for applications \cite{PRJSMMU07}.
 In addition, there is a pressing need to have both accurate and efficient algorithms for simulation of ion motion.
-For example, even in hybrid models, that were developed to take into account the non-local transport of electrons, more and more frequently ions and even fast neutrals are treated by a Monte Carlo technique \cite{D01,GBG03,GBG04,MHMDP03}.
+For example, even in hybrid models, that were developed to take into account the non-local transport of electrons, more and more frequently ions and even fast neutrals are treated by an MC technique \cite{D01,GBG03,GBG04,MHMDP03}.
+The procedure developed in the present paper is quite general for all externally driven particles in background gases that are at non-zero temperatures.
+We primarily focus on ions because they have energies close to the thermal energy over a wider range of reduced electric fields, although the same effects of the motion of background particles exist for electrons and and neutral particles.

+The standard theory of ion transport has been well established and has become a part of textbooks \cite{MM88}.
+More recently some of the important developments have been achieved, which include application of transport theory to gas-filled ion traps \cite{viehland+10}, radio-frequent transport of ions \cite{white01,robson+94}, general discussions of transport in crossed electric and magnetic fields \cite{dujko+11} and transport data and cross sections \cite{benhenni+09}.